Ready for the real environment experience?

 - Upload content to S3

-- Change permissions to allow public access of content
+- Change permissions to allow public access to content

 - Set metadata on an S3 bucket